 - 1. Existing Buildings siding and trim must be intact, free of any defects, and weatherproof.
 Siding requiring more than 40% replacement must be entirely removed and replaced.
 All wood components must have a continuous coat of paint or stain. - 2.
-New Construction or New Cladding on Existing Buildings: - a.
+New Construction or New Cladding on Existing Buildings:

+- a.
 General: When choosing exterior cladding for a development, consideration must be given to durability in high traffic areas and family developments.
 Exterior cladding on the first story should be a material with greater durability while upper stories may be clad with different and complimentary materials.
-Acceptable sidings are as follows: - Brick. - Wood Siding: Cedar clapboards of random lengths not less than four (4) feet in length with an exposure of no more than six (6) inches. - Wood Shingles: Either as Panels (4" to 7" exposures, No. I Grade Vertical Western Red Cedar panels available in 3-, 4-, and 5- course panels) or Shingles (4" to 7" exposures, No. I Grade Vertical Western Red Cedar shingles). - Fiber Cement Siding: Reinforced with fiberglass mesh, with a typical thickness of 5/16" and a minimum fifty (50) year guarantee.
-Product should have a 15-year warranty on paint where products come pre-primed and with first coat of finished paint. - Exterior panels shall be PVC sheathing with joints covered by PVC or composite trim products.

-- b.
-Back prime exterior paintable wood siding and trim materials and prime all cut ends (i.e. Clear Redwood or Cedar) to prevent moisture absorption.
+Acceptable sidings are as follows: - Brick. - Wood Siding: Cedar clapboards of random lengths not less than four (4) feet in length with an exposure of no more than six (6) inches. - Wood Shingles: Either as Panels (4" to 7" exposures, No. I Grade Vertical Western Red Cedar panels available in 3-, 4-, and 5- course panels) or Shingles (4" to 7" exposures, No. I Grade Vertical Western Red Cedar shingles). - Fiber Cement Siding: Reinforced with fiberglass mesh, with a typical thickness of 5/16" and a minimum thirty (30) year guarantee.
+Product should have a 15-year warranty on paint where products come pre-primed and with first coat of finished paint. - Exterior panels shall be PVC sheathing with joints covered by PVC or composite trim products. - Back prime exterior paintable wood siding and trim materials and prime all cut ends (i.e. Clear Redwood or Cedar) to prevent moisture absorption.
 (The use of Pine for trim boards is not allowed.) - 3.
-Alternative siding materials that will be considered depending on type of development and location, subject to approval by RIHousing are as follows: - Stucco: Portland Cement Plaster with a minimum /4" thickness.
-Acceptable products: WR Bonsal, Florida Stucco, California Stucco, Sto Finish System. - Where vinyl siding products must be used Vinyl Siding: which is .042" to .048 "thick and has a twenty-five (25) year guarantee.
+Alternative siding materials that will be considered depending on type of development and location, subject to approval by RIHousing are as follows: - Stucco: Portland Cement Plaster with a minimum 3/4" thickness.
+Acceptable products: Florida Stucco, California Stucco.
+Where Stucco or EIFS siding meets grade, utilize mulch beds or similar around foundation to deter damage from weed whackers/landscaping equipment. - Where vinyl siding products must be used Vinyl Siding: which is .042" to .048 " thick and has a twenty-five (25) year guarantee.
 All vinyl J channel, F channel and other necessary vinyl accessories must be concealed behind trim boards.
 If vinyl siding is used on the first floor, it must be a heavy gauge premium vinyl or a more durable material (i.e. cement board siding, vinyl shingles, pre-primed clear cedar clapboards or shingles).
 Acceptable products: Wolverine, Alcoa, CertainTeed, Heartland, Allside.
 Similar products may be submitted to RIHousing for approval.
 All trim and corner boards shall PVC trim such as Azek and/or reinforced Vinyl Trim products with built-in J channel. - 4.
 The use of PVC trim products is strongly encouraged.
-At a minimum, PVC trim products are required for wet areas such as: water tables, window sills, door trim and skirt boards in close proximity to grade, soffit facias, rakes and trim boards along or in contact with roofs, etc.
+At a minimum, PVC trim products are required for wet areas such as: water tables, windowsills, door trim and skirt boards in close proximity to grade, soffit facias, rakes and trim boards along or in contact with roofs, etc.